-This program fosters researchers capable of working at the international level by tackling global and local environmental issues using innovative approaches and methodologies drawn from various fundamental academic fields.
+This program fosters researchers who are capable of working at the international level by tackling global and local environmental issues using innovative approaches and methodologies drawn from various fundamental academic fields, as well as practitioners who have such academic quality.

-This program trains internationally-minded practitioners

-with the knowledge and practical skills required to tackle environmental problems from the local to the global level.
+This program trains internationally-minded practitioners with the knowledge and practical skills required to tackle environmental problems from the local to the global level.
 This program also fosters researchers capable of working at the international level by addressing global and local environmental issues using approaches and methodologies drawn from various fundamental academic fields.